anxety-solo/civitai-design-controller/README.md

 > A Chrome browser extension that removes annoying decorations on CivitAI</br>
 > This is my first extension and my first major project with JS, so the implementation is pretty terrible :3

-> [!Warning]
-> This extension is a joke and was made as a fun experiment, not professionally.
-The code is terrible, the implementation is a mess, and honestly—CivitAI itself is kind of bullshit :33

 [![Version](https://img.shields.io/badge/version-1.0.8-blue)](https://github.com/anxety-solo/civitai-design-controller)

 <div align="center">